drm317/drm317.github.io/_posts/2016-03-18-craftsmanship-football-manager.md

 <h3>Summary</h3>

 Develop a classic football management game using test-driven development.
-Refactor your code using the SOLID principles.
+Refactor your code using the SOLID design principles.

 Write a game that will allow you to play as the manager of a football (soccer) team.